 Why Was My Illinois Workers’ Compensation Claim Denied?

-Why Your Workers’ Compensation Claim May Have Been Denied
+Your Workers’ Compensation Claim May Have Been Denied.
+Now what?

 Under Illinois law, if your employer refuses to pay workers’ compensation benefits, they must provide a written explanation of why.
-While every case is different, there are some common reasons that employers may try to deny workers’ compensation benefits, including:
+While every case is different, there are some common reasons that employers may try to deny workers’ compensation benefits.

 - Insufficient Records or Incomplete Report – It is possible that your employer may try to deny benefits by claiming that your report of the incident is inadequate.